Last Updated on by

-Archeology for Kids doesn’t have to be boring.
-Today’s activities are taking place in Kissamos, a beautiful small town just a half hour easy drive from Chania.
-Our first stop is the gem of this place, the archaeological museum which hosts amazing findings from the western part of Crete, mostly Polyrenia , Falasarna, and other smaller ancient towns of the area.
+We went to Kissamos, a small town just a half hour easy drive from Chania in Crete.
+Our first is the archaeological museum featuring findings from the western part of Crete, mostly Polyrenia , Falasarna, and other smaller ancient towns of the area.

 The museum was founded in 2005 and it is housed in a two-floor Venetian monument which once was hosting the Headquarters of the Governor of the area.